Vuzix Blade AR glasses may actually be Augmented Reality eyewear that you won’t mind having on your face. The Verge takes it further:

 Games will be challenging if you have to continually hold one of your hands up to the frame-based touchpad or use voice commands.
 Novelty gets us excited, but it never trumps ease of use.

-All these reasons are probably why Apple has held off producing their own glasses.
+All these reasons are probably why Apple has held off producing their own smart glasses.
 As Tim Cook said back in October,

 The technology itself doesn’t exist to do that in a quality way.
 The display technology required, as well as putting enough stuff around your face–there [are] huge challenges with that.